 Now let us assume that there is a brane at the coordinate $x=x_0$ (we take $x_0>0$ without loss of generality), so the region $x>x_0$ out to asymptotic infinity is excluded.
 We will work out the large-$D$ expansion of the Israel junction conditions for a brane with induced metric $\gamma_{ij}$ and extrinsic curvature $K_{ij}$, namely,

 The tension $\tau$ is written here in units of $L$ and rescaled by a factor of $\sqrt D$ to retain its gravitational effect as $D\to\infty$.
-Expanding this condition in $1/D$, we find that it is satisfied to first non-trivial order if we set
+For a surface at $x=x_0$ in \eqref{ansatz}, expanding in $1/D$ to first non-trivial order we obtain